marcwebbie/passpie/README.md

 pysswords

 # print all credentials and show passwords in plain text.
 Option: `-P` or `--show-password`
-pysswords --show-password
+pysswords -P

 # specify other pysswords database.
 Option `-D` or `--database`
 pysswords -D /path/to/other/database -g

 # shows help.
 Option `-h` or `--help`
 pysswords --help

+# shows version.
+Option `--version`
+pysswords --version
 ```

 ### Grouping

-Pysswords credentials can have multiple names which groups them for the same name:
+Pysswords credentials can have multiple names which groups credentials with the same name together:

 ```
 pysswords -a